Larry Groce: Side projects

 In 1990, he starred in Paradise Park, a low budget feature film made in West Virginia about life in a Mountain State trailer park.
 (It was later re-released as Heroes of the Heart.)
 Groce also co-wrote the title song with Webb Wilder, who also appeared in the film with country musicians Porter Wagoner and Johnny Paycheck.
 Groce co-wrote a musical theatre version.

 Groce owned The Morgantown School of Ballet from 1980 to 1985.
 He was part owner of West Virginia's only statewide arts and entertainment alternative tabloid, Graffiti, from 1990 until 2004.
-In 2005, he became Executive Director of FestivALL Charleston, a ten-day festival of music, dance, theater and visual arts in West Virginia's capital city Charleston.
+In 2005, he became executive director of FestivALL Charleston, a ten-day festival of music, dance, theater and visual arts in Charleston, the capital of West Virginia.

 Personal life

-Larry Groce resides in Charleston, West Virginia, having relocated there in 1972.
-He is married to Sandra Groce (née Armstrong), a classically-trained violist.
+Larry Groce lives in Charleston, having moved there in 1972.
+He is married to Sandra Groce (née Armstrong), a classically trained violist.
 They have two daughters, Virginia (also a violist) and Bonnie.